HIGHLIGHTS:

 ---|---|

-Content | 500 ml, Frozen media |
+Content | 500 ml, Frozen medium |

 CnT-PR is a chemically defined, low calcium (0.07 mM) medium formulation designed for optimal isolation, expansion, and longevity of primary epithelial cells (skin, cornea, oral, mammary).